Who can lead a group?

 Choose a video series.

-Bible in 90 Days offers three series of video lessons; the first two series apply to B90 Traditional, and the third series for B90+ Digital:
+Bible in 90 Days offers three series of video lessons; the first two series apply to B90 Traditional, and the third series for B90+:

 - One DVD teaching series is led by Jack Modesett, a businessman, former Chairman of the Board of Christianity Today, and gifted communicator.
-Jack presents his insights in effective and entertaining ways that keep participants engaged in their daily reading.
+Jack presents his insights in effective and entertaining ways that keep participants engaged.

 - The other DVD series is led by John Walton, PhD and Mark Strauss, PhD.
 John teaches Old Testament at Wheaton Graduate School and College and is the author of several books on the Old Testament.
 Mark is professor of New Testament at Bethel Seminary, a member of the Committee on Bible Translation, and has written numerous books and articles on the New Testament.

 For B90 Traditional, participants may purchase a B90 Bible and B90 Participant’s Guide (or both together).
-For B90+ Digital, there is no charge.
-Participants only need to become SA Subscribers to obtain free access to the B90+ email series, B90+ GuideBook, and the Essential Snapshot video series.
+For the B90+ email series participants register to become SA Members to get free access to B90+, B90+ Digital GuideBook, and the Essential Snapshot video series.
+Or purchase the new B90+ softcover book, a print version of the email series.
+The B90+ book includes all of the features of the email series, plus several additional resources built in.

 Prepare for the first meeting.

 Decide which B90 version you’re going to use; print or digital.
 For B90 Traditional, we suggest you bring copies of the B90 print materials for participants to purchase.
 Let participants know about B90 material costs before the first meeting.
-For B90+ Digital, give participants the link to subscribe to B90+ (it’s free!).
+For B90+ Digital, give participants the link to subscribe to B90+ (free for a limited time!).
 It’s also possible to integrate B90 and B90+ in a small group, it just takes a little extra logistics.

 When offering B90 or B90+, use email, fliers, your church bulletin, newsletter, or social media to spread the word.
 Feel free to download our B90/B90+ logos to include in your promotions.
 Also encourage participants to invite friends or family members to join them.